 Have you ever walked through a crowded street in Hong Kong and felt like you were staring into the mouth of a concrete beast?

 You know the feeling.
-The air gets heavy, the shadows stretch long, and suddenly you’re looking up at a building that seems to defy every law of physics and urban planning.
+Think about it: the air gets heavy, the shadows stretch long, and suddenly you’re looking up at a building that seems to defy every law of physics and urban planning.
 It’s a chaotic, towering labyrinth of balconies, laundry lines, and tangled wires.

 What Is One Floor One Phoenix

 If you ask a local about "One Floor, One Phoenix" (yat lou yat fung fung), they might give you a look that says you're clearly not from around here.
 It’s not a formal architectural term you'll find in a textbook.
-It’s a colloquialism—a way of describing a very specific, very chaotic style of urban living.
+It’s a colloquialism—a way of describing a very specific, very chaotic style of urban living Worth keeping that in mind..

 This is the bit that actually matters in practice.